COVID protests escalate in Germany | DW | 14.12.2021

 In Germany, protesters against COVID restrictions are teaming up with the far-right.
 The new government now plans to crack down on the messenger service they use: Telegram.

-If you follow the self-proclaimed "Free Saxons" (Freie Sachsen) on the Russian messaging service Telegram you can get the impression Germany is heading towards the abyss: Thuggish gangs are on the move.
+If you follow the self-proclaimed "Free Saxons" (Freie Sachsen) on the messaging service Telegram, you get the impression Germany is heading toward the abyss: Thuggish gangs are on the move.
 A mob rules the streets.
-There is a "war against vaccination opponents", led by a regime and a dictator.
+There is a "war against vaccination opponents," led by a regime and a dictator.

 Again on Monday, December 13, they gathered in several cities.
 Riots broke out and several police officers were injured.